containerscrew/aws-sso-auth/README.md

 [Official documentation](https://github.com/junegunn/fzf#installation)

-# Credits

-...

 # TO DO (not implemented yet)

 * Multiple AWS SSO account configurations inside `aws-sso-auth.json` Imagine you are working in a consultant, and you have multiple customers with AWS SSO, and you want to save all their config (start-url, region) inside the config file.
 * If you have 200 accounts, only 123 (max), will be fetched
-* Select which account credentials (with prefix) do you want to fetch.
+* Select which account credentials (with prefix) do you want to fetch (maybe you don't want to fetch all accounts)
-* Testing
+* Testing and mocking AWS API calls
-* In console output, exists and empty new line when after info message `Type ENTER to continue`.
-Need to flush console
-* Create function to open file
 * Codecoverage pipeline not working
 * Changelog with release-please
 * Create Homebrew Formula
+* Documentation in code functions

 # Contribution